pravatbhusal/synced-ipcontrol/README.md

 # Documentation:
 1. Copy and paste the "ipcontrol.php" file into the "htdocs" of an Apache web-server.
 2. Copy and paste the "iplog.php" file into the "htdocs" folder of an Apache web-server.
-2. Copy and paste the "ipcommands.php" file into the "htdocs" folder of an Apache web-server.
 3. Copy and paste the "MsoyAuthenticator.java" file into your msoy/src/java/com/threerings/msoy/server folder
 - Edit line 357 to your URL Address for the iplog.php file
 4. Export the "IPRecord.sql" file into your Synced/Whirled database
-5. Open the "ipcontrol.php" and "ipcommands.php" files and set the "$password" variable to anything, but they both must be the same value.
+5. Open the "ipcontrol.php" file and set the "$password" variable
 6. Finished!
 -----------------------------------------------------------------------------------------------
 ### NOTE: Here are the different Apache web-servers you can install based on your operating system